LIN810116/jenkins-server/docs/source/installation.rst

    .. note::

-      By default, the web server will be hosted on port 8080.
+      By default, the web server will be hosted on port 8080 so you can visit it via http://localhost:8080/.
       You can also reset host port (-p HOST_PORT:CONTAINER_PORT) if needed.

-      This command will also automatically create a docker volume named ``jenkins_server`` on the host machine if not exists.
+      This command will automatically create a Docker volume named ``jenkins_server`` on the host machine if not exists.
-      Docker volumes retain their content even when the container is stopped, started, or deleted.
+      It is used to retain contents even when the container is stopped, restarted, or deleted.
+      You can run ``sudo docker volume inspect jenkins_home`` to get the mountpoint of the volume in your host machine.

 #.
-The first time you run the image, you will see a message printed on the terminal like this:
+The first time you start jenkins-server, you will see a message printed on the terminal like this:

    .. code-block:: text